jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 **UTC Offset Name:** Since people think of time offsets relative to the Time Zone, there are names for the offsets which match to the Time Zone name.
 At the UTC time above, Friday October 16 6:00 AM GMT, the offset in India is +05:30 and displays as India Standard Time (IST) while in San Francisco the offset is -07:00, and displays as Pacific Daylight Time (PDT).

 Since these offset names are also called "Time Zones" in conversation, it can create confusion.
 Don't be fooled!
 Offsets are NOT Time Zones.
 [Read this blog](https://spin.atomicobject.com/2016/07/06/time-zones-offsets/) which describes the difference well.

-Be careful of sites which present a reference list of Time Zones when what they actually list are the Offset names (i.e. "Central Daylight Time").
-Two such sites are listed in the "Helpful Links" section.

 Arizona offers a good illustration.
 Most of the state does not observe Daylight Saving time, and the state is usually associated with Mountain Time Zone.
 This means Denver can have an offset of MDT while the Phoenix offset is MST, while they represent the same UTC Time point: